Security-Onion-Solutions/securityonion-docs/post-installation.rst

 Other
 -----

--  Full-time analysts may want to connect using a dedicated :ref:`analyst-vm`.
+-  Full-time analysts may want to connect using a dedicated :ref:`desktop`.

 -  Any IDS/NSM system needs to be tuned for the network it’s monitoring.
 Please see the :ref:`tuning` section.